 Heritage Construction’s Energy Efficient Home Maintenance Tips for Summertime

-Home maintenance tips: Summer’s harsh temperatures inevitably place strain on a home’s AC system; for houses that are poorly sealed and drafty, the season’s heat quickly sends energy bills through the roof.
-In addition to reducing utility bills, sealing your home will also protect from mold and water damage, increase comfort, and lessen your overall carbon footprint.
+Summertime Home maintenance tips: Summer’s harsh temperatures inevitably place strain on a home’s AC system.
+It's for houses that are poorly sealed and drafty, the season’s heat quickly sends energy bills through the roof.
+In addition to reducing utility bills, sealing your home will also protect you from mold and water damage, increase comfort, and lessen your overall carbon footprint.

-With over a decade of professional experience, the experts at Heritage Construction Co specialize in storm restoration services on both the residential and commercial level.
-For those wishing to seal their home before summer’s harsh temperatures hit full blast, the experts at Heritage Construction Co have compiled these helpful maintenance tips.
+With over a decade of professional experience, the experts at Heritage Construction Co specialize in storm restoration services on both the residential and commercial levels.
+For those wishing to sell their home before summer’s harsh temperatures hit full blast.
+The experts at Heritage Construction Co have compiled these helpful maintenance tips.

 While a rolled-up towel or designated door snake may temporarily stop the air leak, neither are a true long-term solution.
 For a more permanent fix, consider installing a door seal accompanied by a sealed rubber wiper.
 These work to seal doors, preventing hot air, insects, and even noise from filtering through your front door.